Coronavirus: information on BES activities in 2021

 The Society continues to be guided by the latest UK government advice in forming its responses to coronavirus.
 Our primary concern is the health and wellbeing of our staff, members and all those involved in our activities.

 The British Ecological Society (BES) office in London is closed to visitors and most staff continue to work remotely.
 The simplest way to get hold of members of our staff team is by email.

-In particular our 19 Special Interest Groups are organising some incredible online events throughout 2021, with discounted tickets available for BES members.
+Our 19 Special Interest Groups organised some incredible online events throughout 2021.

-For our applied ecologist and practitioner audience, find out about the latest in our AER live series of free, interactive, online workshops covering a range of useful topics for applied ecologists and practitioners.
+For our applied ecologist and practitioner audience, our AER live series of free, interactive, online workshops covered a range of useful topics for applied ecologists and practitioners.

 2020 grant holders